Does anger win, or do you?

 Subsequently, you focus your upset on others and make them the culprits.

-After that, the blame game is played with gusto.
+After that, you play the blame game with gusto.

 To clarify, it’s easier to make someone else wrong rather than look within.

 Sadly, this is the way most of the world turns.

 Much of the research indicates that men can get angry faster and get over their anger more quickly.
 They point the finger at others and become very combative.
 After that, they move onto the next project.
 Not a lot of rehashing the past.

 On the other hand, women will often stuff their anger.
 They hang on to it even if there is a discussion and potential resolution.
 This happens over days or weeks or longer.
 Even years later, women can still hold grudges.